You may find out you have thrombocytosis through one of the following tests:

 - Test for markers of inflammation

-- Order genetic testing to help determine if you have a blood and bone marrow disorder
+- Order genetic testing to help determine if you have a blood and bone marrow disorder such as essential thrombocythemia

 - Conduct a bone marrow aspiration and biopsy to collect and examine bone marrow tissue